 Hi everyone!
-I’m excited to show you today’s Halloween design because it is super simple to create and has a surprisingly elegant feel for something that relies so heavily on CANDY CORN!
+I'm excited to show you today's Halloween design because it is super simple to create and has a surprisingly dressed up feel for something that relies so heavily on CANDY CORN!

 This sweet staple of Halloween isn't exactly considered "fancy"... but we're about to change all of that with a dressed up novelty cake that will be perfect for your Halloween entertaining!